 - Convenient – our imagery is up to the minute, which is critical for time-sensitive surveys and monitoring projects, especially those that use the same flight plan over time.

 - Cost-effective – UAV survey and photographic techniques are fast and low cost, able to be launched and completed in hours and at a fraction of the cost of aircraft or helicopter surveys.

 - Safe – UAV operations avoid putting your staff at risk, easily overcoming issues that would make ground surveys difficult like dense vegetation, heights and rough terrain.

 - Discrete – our UAVs are quiet, battery-powered and make very little noise once launched, so they don’t greatly disturb wildlife or animals on the ground.

-We use a combination of UAV technologies including fixed wing UAVs that can cover large areas in a very short period, and multi-copters than can operate at very low altitudes and in tight terrain.
-We use both infrared and visual photographic techniques as well as medium and ultra-high definition video as required.
-We can, if needed, also apply thermal imaging technologies.
+We use a combination of UAV technologies including fixed wing UAVs that can cover large areas quickly with very high resolution, and multicopters than can operate at low altitudes and in tight terrain.
+Our drones both near infrared and visual photographic techniques as well as medium and ultra-high definition video as required.
+If needed, we can also apply thermal imaging technologies and Lidar technologies.

 Our environmental management and monitoring services include:

 - Tracking of migration routes and territories

 - Monitoring of poaching and wildlife theft activities

 - Mapping hiking trails and fire fighting trails